sgagankumar/sgagankumar/README.md

 ## Hey there, I'm **Gagan Kumar** <br>
 Pursuing a remote advanced program for **Masters of Science** in **Computer Science** at **Scaler Neovarsity** \
-Working as a Java Fullstack and Python Developer
+Working as a Java Springboot Backend and Python Developer

 ### Connect with me on
 [<img align="left" alt="Email" width="32px" src="https://ssl.gstatic.com/ui/v1/icons/mail/rfr/gmail.ico" />][Mail]